Read the South Lyon Herald March 22, 2022 article about the Seed Sharing Library

 The Lyon Township Public Library oversees the garden and manages registration and communication.
 The library also offers an extensive collection of gardening books, gardening programs, a Demonstration Garden, and a Seed Library.

 If you are interested in having a garden plot in the Lyon Township Community Garden, please complete this form.
 You may also contact Pam at firstname.lastname@example.org or call 248-437-8800 ext.
 617. Leave a voicemail if necessary.
 Availability is limited, but you may ask to be put on the waiting list if there are no current openings.

 All gardeners are encouraged to donate extra vegetables to Active Faith, a non-denominational community service organization in South Lyon.
 Contact Active Faith at 248-437-9790 for delivery dates and times.

 - The Lyon Township community garden is managed and maintained as a joint effort of Lyon Township and the Lyon Township Public Library.
 The Township will support the garden by mowing the pathways and perimeter, tilling in the spring, and providing water.
-The library is where you will go to register for your garden plot.
-Questions and concerns should be directed to Pam at the library.
-Email her at email@example.com (preferred) or call 248-437-8800 617.
-Leave a voicemail if necessary.
+Register for a garden plot by submitting this form or by visiting the library.
+There is usually a waitlist.
+Questions and concerns should be directed to email@example.com (preferred) or call 248-437-8800 ext.
+617. Leave a voicemail if necessary.

 - Priority for garden space will be given to Lyon Township Residents.
 Non-residents will be put on a waiting list and notified by June 15 if there are still openings.
-Non-residents are not eligible for fall registration.
-Residents of the City of South Lyon can call Judy at 248-437-1735 to inquire about the South Lyon Community Garden.
+Residents of the City of South Lyon should call Judy at 248-437-1735 to inquire about the South Lyon Community Garden.